Krnjača, Belgrade: Blok Sutjeska

 Blok Sutjeska is bordered by the Zrenjaninski put on the east, which separates it from Blok Sava Kovačević, by the Kalovita stream on the south, which separates it from Partizanski Blok and the neighborhoods of Kotež and Dunavski Venac on the west and north, respectively.

 It is a small, residential neighborhood, built to provide urban connection of Krnjača and Kotež.
 It was named after the Battle of Sutjeska which took place in 1943 between Partisans and the Axis forces, where Partisan leader Sava Kovačević (who also got its own block) was killed.
 Back-to-back neighborhoods of Sutjeska and Sava Kovačević also exist in Zemun.

 Blok Zaga Malivuk

-Blok Zaga Malivuk is the easter part of Krnjača bordered by the Kalovita stream (and Blok Sava Kovačević) and the Sebeš river to the north and east, Belgrade-Pančevo railway and Blok Grga Andrijanović to the west and the Pančevački put (and Blok Braća Marić and the bog and neighborhood of Reva) to the south.
+Blok Zaga Malivuk is the eastern part of Krnjača bordered by the Kalovita stream (and Blok Sava Kovačević) and the Sebeš river to the north and east, Belgrade-Pančevo railway and Blok Grga Andrijanović to the west and the Pančevački put (and Blok Braća Marić and the bog and neighborhood of Reva) to the south.

 It is the most industrialized part of Krnjača as here begins the series of factories, hangars, workshops and storehouses which stretch all the way to Pančevo.
 The main facilities are: Janko Lisjak, Progres, Politikas printing-house, Balkan, Dom, IMK Beograd, etc. Krnjača railway station is also located in this neighborhood.